 As with so many other aspects of parenting, there’s no clear-cut approach to allowances.
 Heck, there’s not even a single definition for the word (go ahead and look it up).

-Depending on your own childhood experience, current financial situation and what your kid already knows about money, broaching the topic of allowances can be a very complicated thing.
+Depending on your own childhood experience, current financial situation and what your kid already knows about money, broaching the topic of allowances can feel pretty complicated.
+So let's break this down.

 Resides: Houston, TX

 Allowance: Yes – given without conditions.

 We decouple allowances from chores.
 When I grew up, allowances were linked to chores, and I found myself saying, ‘You know, I actually don’t need the $5 this week, I’m not doing my chores.’
 We need our kids to establish financial responsibility for themselves.
 I wanted to avoid the I want, I want, I wants.
 If you want, then you save.

 We give it out on a monthly basis, and it’s currently up to $30 a month.
 It’s a guaranteed basic income.
 They can spend it on anything legal.
 My son likes to buy video games.
 My daughter used to spend everything on candy.
 Now, she’s saving because she wants to go on a family trip to Paris.
 I said, okay, this is how much your ticket will cost.
 She’ll pay for hers and we’ll cover the rest of the family.
 They can also earn more by doing special projects, like taking care of their cousins.

 As soon as the gimme, gimme, gimme started, which was about 7.